-Experimental AI-generated summary referencing Polymarket data · UpdatedU.S. evacuates Beirut Embassy by April 30?
+Experimental AI-generated summary referencing Polymarket data.
+This is not trading advice and plays no role in how this market resolves. · UpdatedU.S. evacuates Beirut Embassy by April 30?

 U.S. evacuates Beirut Embassy by April 30?